atroughton0/DES222_Journal/index.md

 <strong>Cons</strong>

-Is overly simplified and offers less function in comparision to the other solutions.
+Is overly simplified and offers less function in comparison to the other solutions.
 The form factor of a Micro:bit and loose parts may be an issue to travel with and will need further design put on casing.
 Hard to journal in detail on the go with the limited input options of a Micro:bit.
 Relies on battery life.
-Offers alot less flexibility than a software based solution such as seen in realisation 1.
+Offers a lot less flexibility than a software based solution such as seen in realisation 1.

 #### Microbit Foundation Block Code ####